 Welcome to a new series on Cady Quotidienne!
 I’m writing this on the train as I head north to St Andrews for my final semester of university, having left London after a week of exploring the city, research and networking for that next step in my life: the job hunt.
-I’ve chosen not to go straight into a masters because frankly I haven’t the foggiest as to what I want study at that level.
+I’ve chosen not to go straight into a masters because frankly I haven’t the foggiest as to what I want to study at that level.
 Also, to be upfront, I’ve been a student from the age of five, that’s sixteen years of academics.
 I want to get a start in the working world and use this time to explore the possible directions I want to take my career.
 Hence, the job hunt.
-Which so far includes browsing LinkedIn for hours, creating every version of a CV known to man, and being able to write a Cover Letter in my sleep.
+Which so far includes browsing LinkedIn for hours, creating every version of a CV known to man, and being able to write a cover letter in my sleep.

-With this in mind, an idea sparked to life, of creating a new series on le blog to follow this journey.
-Sharing it for anyone in the same boat, from fellow graduates to established career gals who navigating their way through it all.
+With this in mind, an idea sparked to life of creating a new series on le blog to follow this journey.
+Sharing it for anyone in the same boat, from fellow graduates to established career gals who are navigating their way through it all.
 Blog posts about job hunting, interview tips, networking outfits, and secret weapon resources.
 The current line up in my head includes:

 - High Heels or Flats- Making a Professional Entrance.

 - Industries That Women Are Taking By Storm.

 - Networking One On One.

 - The Corporate Capsule Wardrobe.

 - How to Kick Ass and Take Names at Your Next Event or Conference.